ga-wdi-lessons/js-jasmine/readme.md

   - describe "a snowman named Olaf"
     - it "should like warm hugs"

-Today we'll be using a Javascript testing framework called Jasmine.
-It's the same thing as RSpec, just for Javascript.
-It uses "describe" and "it", just like RSpec.

-## You Do: Plan your project (30/50)

-- (5 min) Write a brief outline of your app.
-Write it **in English** -- but begin each line with either "describe" or "it".
-  - Aim to have 2 total "describe" lines -- one for each of the models required for this project.
-  - Aim to have 4 total "it" lines.

-- Now, get into a group of three with people who are **not** in your project's group.Then, over **5 minutes**:
-  - Briefly describe your project idea to the other two people.
-  - Read through your tests.
-  - With them, brainstorm other tests you might include.
-- You'll repeat this for each member of your group.

-# Jasmine

-Jasmine is only one testing framework.
+Jasmine is only one of many testing framework.
 There's [Mocha](https://mochajs.org/), [QUnit](https://qunitjs.com/) and more...
 However, they're all very similar.
 Most use the same "describe...it" syntax.

 ## Getting set up (5/55)
 First, we're going to install jasmine-node globally.